Where to go cross-country skiing in Montréal

 Rentals: No

-Whatever your level, there is a cross-country ski trail (10 km) for you at the Bois-de-Liesse nature park.
+Whatever your level, there is a cross-country ski trail for you at the Bois-de-Liesse nature park.
 There is also a track dedicated to skating.
-Snowshoeing or hiking enthusiasts have access to more than 10 km of trails.
-Official website (with ski map).
+Snowshoeing or winter hiking enthusiasts have access to more than 10 km of trails.
+Park website with link to trail maps.

 Rentals: Yes